 Most people expect to find mold in old carpets and basements and nearby leaky roofs.
 But could mold be hiding in your HVAC systems?
 About 70% of homes have mold in them and roughly 28% of people are genetically predisposed to mold health problems.

-How Air Conditioning Mold Affects Your Health
+How Air Conditioning Mold is Bad for Your Health

 Mold growing in your heating and air conditioning units can spread through your house every time you turn it on.
 Mold and other indoor air pollutants that hide in air conditioners can cause allergic reactions and even respiratory disorders.